 Ayubowan!
 As you step out of the vehicle and walk towards the reception you are greeted by smiling staff with their palms together in front of the heart.
 Ayubowan is a Sri Lankan greeting that means “may you live long” – how lovely is that?
-When my boyfriend got the week off work and asked if I wanted to stay a night at the new Anantara property in Tangalle, I jumped on that opportunity like Pizza Rat on a greasy slice of pepperoni pizza.
 We had visited the restaurants at Anantara Peace Haven Tangalle a few times as outside guests, and I had always wondered what it would be like to stay overnight at this luxury hotel in Sri Lanka.
+Since staying here for the first time in 2016 we have returned time and time again to soak up the best of Sri Lankan hospitality.

 Visiting Sri Lanka?
 Click here for the full list of 12 things you should know before your trip!